dmaier-couchbase/cb-workshop-dev/README.md

 * Slide 69: Added periodic merge to the backup strategies
 * Slide 70: Newly added slide regarding the backup archive structure
 * Slide 71: Added a simple cbbackupmgr exercise
+* Slide 75: Added filtered XDCR to the picture
+*